pdf-ist/paper/README.md

 [![size.css](https://user-images.githubusercontent.com/27027/133064911-97187ace-5662-422a-a07e-79e15a7455b0.png)](//open.pdf.ist/paper/size/)

-<sup>⚠️ There was a problem with the above quick demo affecting latest Firefox and Safari 15 TP, which has now been addressed!</sup>
+<sup>⚠️ There was a problem with the above quick demo affecting latest Firefox and Safari 15 TP, which has now been addressed!</sup><br>
+<sup>⚠️ Browsers that do not support `aspect-ratio` will now be notified and offered a direct link to the below simpler codepen!</sup>

 ### Usage